nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `importantcontact 2` mark the second contact in the list as `Important`.

 #### Resetting contacts: `resetcontact`

-Removes a contact's impotant mark and replaces it with `Not Important` (default).
+Removes a contact's important mark and replaces it with `Not Important` (default).

 Format: `resetcontact` `INDEX`